 Fujifilm X-E2 versus Fujifilm X30

-The Fujifilm X-E2 and the Fujifilm X30 are two digital cameras that were officially introduced, respectively, in October 2013 and August 2014.
+The Fujifilm X-E2 and the Fujifilm X30 are two digital cameras that were revealed to the public, respectively, in October 2013 and August 2014.
 The X-E2 is a mirrorless interchangeable lens camera, while the X30 is a fixed lens compact.
-The cameras are based on an APS-C (X-E2) and a 2/3 sensor.
+The cameras are based on an APS-C (X-E2) and a 2/3 (X30) sensor.
 The X-E2 has a resolution of 16 megapixel, whereas the X30 provides 12 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-E2 and the Fujifilm X30.
-Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-E2 and the Fujifilm X30 is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-E2 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is notably smaller (11 percent) than the Fujifilm X-E2.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that neither the X-E2 nor the X30 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the X30 has a lens build in, whereas the X-E2 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can find an overview of optics for the X-E2 and their specifications in the Fujinon X Lens Catalog.